yumium/tech_notes/A gentle introduction to Python 3.md

 print(a[2])	#'c'
 ```

-There is also negative indices, which is super awesome:
+There is also negative indices

 ```
 "	p 	y 	t 	h 	o 	n"